How to Build an Empirical Speed Distribution for Dark Matter in the Solar Neighborhood: Merger Tagging Systematics

-This appendix presents systematic checks of the dark matter--merger tagging algorithm introduced in \autoref{subsec:mergers}.
-Recall that the procedure identifies dark matter~(DM) particles that are contributed by a given merger by considering a fixed time interval before the particle is bound to the Milky Way~(MW), requiring that the particle remain bound to the subhalo for a sufficient fraction of the snapshots within that time window.
+This Appendix presents systematic checks of the DM--merger tagging algorithm introduced in \autoref{subsec:mergers}.
+Recall that the procedure identifies DM particles that are contributed by a given merger by considering a fixed time interval before the particle is bound to the MW, requiring that the particle remain bound to the subhalo for a sufficient fraction of the snapshots within that time window.
 Our fiducial choice of parameters is a time window of 2~Gyr, and we require that a particle be bound to its merger for 70\% of the snapshots within this window.

-For reference, \autoref{fig:9} illustrates the performance of this fiducial choice for a single merger, showing the positions of a sub-sample of DM particles at different times relative to the merger's infall time (from left to right: 2 Gyr before infall, at infall, and 2 Gyr after infall), projected onto a coordinate system centered at the location of the MW.
+For reference, \autoref{fig:9} illustrates the performance of this fiducial choice for a single merger, showing the positions of a subsample of DM particles at different times relative to the merger's infall time (from left to right: 2 Gyr before infall, at infall, and 2 Gyr after infall), projected onto a coordinate system centered at the location of the MW.
 We show DM particles that are tagged to the merger~(blue filled circles), particles that are not tagged to any merger~(gray unfilled circles), and particles tagged to a different merger~(orange triangles).
-In this case, the algorithm correctly tags approximately 96\% of the particles that are bound to the subhalo 2~Gyr before infall, fails to tag about 4\%, and mis-tags fewer than 0.1\%.
+In this case, the algorithm correctly tags approximately 96\% of the particles that are bound to the subhalo 2~Gyr before infall, fails to tag about 4\%, and mistags fewer than 0.1\%.
 This example demonstrates that our fiducial algorithm correctly finds most of the merger debris and, importantly, does so with extremely low contamination.

 To quantify this more systematically, we consider the completeness and the purity of this choice of algorithm parameters.
-These are assessed based on the \subfind{} halos 1~Gyr before infall: \begin{itemize}[wide=0pt, leftmargin=\parindent] \item [\textbf{Completeness}] is the fraction of DM particles bound to the merger halo in any of the three snapshots 1~Gyr before the merger's infall (i.e., the snapshot closest to 1~Gyr before infall, plus or minus one snapshot) that are tagged to the merger by the algorithm. \item [\textbf{Purity}] is the fraction of DM particles tagged to a merger that are bound to the merger in any of the three snapshots 1~Gyr before infall (again, plus or minus one snapshot). \end{itemize}
+These are assessed based on the \subfind{} halos 1~Gyr before infall: \begin{enumerate}[wide=0pt, leftmargin=\parindent] \item \textit{Completeness} is the fraction of DM particles bound to the merger halo in any of the three snapshots 1~Gyr before the merger's infall (i.e., the snapshot closest to 1~Gyr before infall, plus or minus one snapshot) that are tagged to the merger by the algorithm. \item \textit{Purity} is the fraction of DM particles tagged to a merger that are bound to the merger in any of the three snapshots, 1~Gyr before infall (again, plus or minus one snapshot). \end{enumerate}